Burnsedia/vim-ruby-config/README.md

   1. Exiting Vim

   There is a meme.
-When You Finnaly Exit Vim, You know I am something of a Scientest Myself.
+When You Finally Exit Vim, You know I am something of a Scientist Myself.
   To exit Vim, VI or Neovim you run Shift + : to enter command mode, then q to quit.
-  To quit with out saving command mode then q! and to save and quit, command mode then wq
+  To quit with out saving, command mode then q! and to save and quit, command mode then wq

-  2. Navaigation
+  2. Navigation

   Files are navicated in Vim with the home-row keys, 'hjkl', 'h' is left, 'l' is right, 'j' an 'k' are up and down. you can mix navication commands with exiting commands.